 Chemotherapy does not cure leukemia, but may put the disease into remission for several months or longer.

-Typical chemotherapy drugs used for acute leukemia include prednisone, vincristine, cyclophosphamide, L-asparginase and doxorubicin.
+Typical chemotherapy drugs for acute leukemia include prednisone, vincristine, cyclophosphamide, L-asparginase and doxorubicin.

-Typical drugs used for chronic leukemia include prednisone, chlorambucil, and cyclophosphamide.
+Typical drugs for chronic leukemia include prednisone, chlorambucil, and cyclophosphamide.

-Dogs with chronic leukemia have a better prognosis than those with acute leukemia, which, even with aggressive chemotherapy, can achieve remission in only about 30% of the dogs being treated.
+Dogs with chronic leukemia have a better prognosis than those with acute leukemia.
+Even with aggressive chemotherapy, only about 30% of dogs with acute leukemia can achieve remission.

 Without any drug intervention, most dogs with acute leukemia die within a few weeks.